samik1999/SplitWiseRepo/README.md

 # Start the API on http://localhost:8080
 # Automatically create the necessary tables in the test.db SQLite database

-# Command to see table data
+# Command to see table data (go to database and run select queries)
   sqlite3 test.db

 # Table Schemas